Captalys/Flock/docs/starting.rst

 DataFrames
 ----------

    There are two use cases related to DataFrames already implemented.
-First, you might want to execute the :func:`apply` function in a row-by-row base.
+First, you might want to execute the :func:`apply` function in a row-by-row basis.
 For example, in order to create a new column using two existent columns.

 .. code-block:: python